 His more recent research interests include the origin of the Buddha image and the social, political, and religious factors that led to its codification and spread.
 He has been the recipient of the George Mason University Teaching Excellence Award and has received research grants from the Asian Cultural Council and the Getty Research Institute.

 From 2005 to 2014 he served as Director of the Art History Program.

-Image Problems: Art, Text, and the Development of the Buddha Image in Early South Asia, book manuscript is in process.
+Image Problems: The Origin and Development of the Buddha's Image in Early South Asia (February 2015).

 “Iconography and Programmatic Decoration in Early Buddhism” in Cambridge History of Religious Architecture.
 Forthcoming.